XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 PDC=your_pdccws_p_cookie
 ```

 - `PDC` is the `pdccws_p` cookie you can grab from your browser after logging into [playstation.com](https://www.playstation.com).
-Start the bot with `--env` to let it fall back to this value; otherwise pass the cookie with each command.
+Start the bot with `--env` so prefix commands can fall back to this value.
+Slash commands always require you to supply the cookie field.
 - *(Optional)* If you still need NPSSO for account lookups, see the legacy section at the end of this README.

 ---